-Black expressed no uncertainty as to whether the burning of fossil fuels would cause climate change.
-Former Exxon scientist, Ed Garvey, described the situation as follows: "By the late 1970s, global warming was no longer speculative."15 In another interview, Garvey added: "The issue was not were we going to have a problem, the issue was simply how soon and how fast and how bad was it going to be.
+Black expressed no uncertainty as to whether climate change was real and caused by burning of fossil fuels.
+Former Exxon scientist, Ed Garvey, described the situation as follows: "By the late 1970s, global warming was no longer speculative."15 As Garvey explained during an interview in 2018, "The issue was not were we going to have a problem, the issue was simply how soon and how fast and how bad was it going to be.
 Not if."16